 - As Metro Vancouver works toward BC's goal to eliminate sewage overflows by 2050, the city is undergoing separation of its antiquated combined sewer overflow system.

 - In 2016, 3,652,000 m^3 of untreated wastewater flowed into False Creek over 495 hours from the Heather Street CSO.

 False Creek Sample Results

-From July to October, the False Creek Water Monitoring Program staff and a team of well-trained volunteers collect weekly samples from the following sites: Sunset Beach - Aquatic Centre; Brokers' Bay; Alder Bay; Olympic Village Dock; Habitat Island; David Lam Park; Charleson Park.
+Year-round, the False Creek Water Monitoring Program staff and a team of well-trained volunteers collect weekly samples from the following sites: Sunset Beach - Aquatic Centre; Brokers' Bay; Alder Bay; Olympic Village Dock; Habitat Island; David Lam Park; Charleson Park.

 Samples are then brought to Fraser Riverkeeper’s in-house, microbiological IDEXX lab on Granville Island and analysed using a Colilert system for testing E. coli levels in water.
 As E. coli is an indicator of sewage, the more E. coli present in a sample the greater risk to public health and the environment.
 Our data helps provide more information about the recreational water quality in this very popular and busy water body.
 Vancouver Coastal Health monitors three locations in False Creek: East, Central, and West.

 All new sites have been added to Swim Guide, a free app and website, where the sampling results will be published weekly.